Wherever you go, go with all your heart.

 Culture & Feel:

 First of all, this city has nothing if it doesn’t have personality.
 In the beauty of the sunny summer weather, we had a blast roaming the streets and taking in the local scene.
-A bit of everything, and not too much of one thing (we here in Vancouver are used to the legendary mustached men with big sideburns and in fact I feel like we may have more here rocking that look, but that’s debatable I am sure).
+A bit of everything, and not too much of one thing (we here in Vancouver are used to the legendary moustached men with big sideburns and in fact, I feel like we may have more here rocking that look, but that’s debatable I am sure).
 I’ve always loved Oregon for its slightly hippie vibe and find Portland to be friendly, relaxed and fun.

 Plus, where else would I run across a blue Krishna truck reminiscent of my childhood hippie days?
-As a young family, we once spent about 6 months living on a commune in Oregon (I was three and have some of my first memories from there).
+As a young family, we once spent about 6 months living in a commune in Oregon (I was three and have some of my first memories from there).
 We drove an old blue truck (my folks called it the Krishna truck after my dad painted Krishna on the doors), just like the one pictured below.
 Nostalgia win number one (thanks Portland).

 Of course being in the coffee business, and being a coffee lover, means if you go to Portland, there are a few places you simply do have to go.
 We hit the ones on our list: Barista Cafe & Heart Roasters.
 Stumptown at The Ace.
 Millstead in Seattle on the drive down.
 We didn’t make it to Coava, which was sad, but hey, there’s always a next time!